debfantom/UCB_AI-ML_11.1_What_Drives_Car_Prices/README.md

 Future versions of this work could:
 - Include **regional submodels** or **dealer-specific pricing strategies**
 - Explore **tree-based or ensemble models** (e.g., Random Forest, XGBoost)
-- Extend to other states - consider adding an input for state in the filter.
+- Extend to other states — consider adding a user-selectable input for state filtering

 ---